janosgyerik/homepage/_posts/2013-11-23-disabling-access-to-facebook.markdown

     fe80::1%lo0 facebook.com www.facebook.com connect.facebook.net

+### Browser caching

+An important thing to keep in mind when testing this is that some application have their own DNS cache.
+For example the Chrome browser: it doesn't make sense to lookup IP addresses on every page reload, if the address of facebook.com was 173.252.110.27 a minute ago it should still be the same now, right?
+This makes it hard to test things, because it takes a couple of minutes for Chrome to expire its cache.
+(Unless you know a method to expunge it.)

+One testing method that worked well for me is using the **Incognito Window** feature of Chrome.
+Every time you change something in `/etc/hosts`, open a new incognito window to view the result, and it should work immediately.
+The non-incognito windows will work too, eventually, it just takes a couple of minutes.

+(For more details, see this [related discussion][1], and [my conclusion][2] on it.)

+### Block more

 If you want to be really thorough, you might want to block even more facebook related domains, here's a more complete list: